pika1928/FYP-notes/MotorControl/FYP.md

 `Component:` Gate driver for MOSFETs
 `Part chosen:` Texas Instruments [[DRV8353RS]] `Reasons:` The TI drv835x is a MOSFET gate driver aimed at 3-phase motor control applications.
 It can be spec'd to include three current shunt amplifiers (drv835**3**rs) to measure the current on each phase as well as to include a DC-DC buck converter (drv8353**r**s) that can source 350mA @ 2.5-75V, ideal for powering the MCU.
-These optional integrated additional features removing the need for additional ICs and circuitry, greatly reduce the complexity of the ESC PCB design.
+These optional integrated additional features remove the need for additional ICs and circuitry, greatly reducing the complexity of the ESC PCB design.
 This decreases the time necessary for design, validation and testing and increasing the likelihood of success.

 `Component:` USB C receptacle
 `Part chosen:`  Korean Hroparts Elec TYPE-C-31-M-12